cedstrom/ArduCamFocus/README.md

 5. you should see, "The ARM I2C interface is enabled"
 6. select "Finish"

+You may also need to install the following packages:

+libilmbase-dev
+libopenexr-dev
+libgstreamer1.0-dev
+python-smbus
+i2c-tools
+libgtk-3-0

 After you reboot, the camera should become operational in OctoPrint.

 ### Disclaimer

 Although I use this plugin and it works for me without issues, I take no resposiblity for any damage caused by using this plugin.
 Your camera version, i2c address, or system configuration may be different from mine.
 Please make sure to do your reseach and understand the dangers and please be careful.